aptech/docs/docs/CR-QNewtonmt.rst

 ::

-    //Define function to be minimized
+    // Define function to be minimized
-    //The first input is a PV structure containing the parameters
+    // The first input is a PV structure containing the parameters
-    //The following arguments contain data, other than the parameters,
+    // The following arguments contain data, other than the parameters,
-    //which is needed by the function
-    proc (1) = Micherlitz(struct PV par1, y, x);
+    // which is needed by the function proc (1) = Micherlitz(struct PV par1, y, x);
        local p0,e,s2;
        p0 = pvUnpack(par1, "parameters");